sherlyc/Social-Login/README.md

   - [x] finds users by their primary id e.g. `find()` or `findById()`
   - [x] finds users by their email e.g. `findByEmail()`
   - [x] finds users based on their social media identifier e.g. `findByFacebookId()`
-  - [ ] create a user in your `users` table e.g. `createUser()`
+  - [ x] create a user in your `users` table e.g. `createUser()`
-    - [ ] user creation tests that unique emails are enforced - _i.e. if an account with the same email is created `createUser` responds with an `Error` informing that we will use to inform the user that an account with this email already exists._
+    - [x ] user creation tests that unique emails are enforced - _i.e. if an account with the same email is created `createUser` responds with an `Error` informing that we will use to inform the user that an account with this email already exists._
   - [ ] ensure passwords are hashed correctly, and you have all the helper methods needed e.g. `hashPassword()` and `comparePassword()` helper functions using [bcryptjs](https://www.npmjs.com/package/bcryptjs) or [bcrypt](https://www.npmjs.com/package/bcrypt) or similar.
   - **OR** _IF I am using an ORM, I have written analogous user model tests for the above_
 - [ ] My tests all pass.